Newcastle Hospitals set to transform patient care with new 3D print lab

 Mr. Andrew Bowey, Spinal Surgeon at Newcastle Hospitals said, “3D printing has become an essential part of pre-operative planning in complex spinal cases.
 In Newcastle, we’re excited to now roll 3D printing out across the trust.
 The benefits in other areas, such as trauma, are clear to see.”

-Daniel Crawford, CEO at Axial3D, said, “The Orthopedic and Spinal team at Newcastle Hospitals have an international reputation for their ground-breaking work on complex conditions.
+Daniel Crawford, founder of Axial3D, said, “The Orthopedic and Spinal team at Newcastle Hospitals have an international reputation for their ground-breaking work on complex conditions.
 We are excited to be working closely with the team to assist in making medical 3D printing routine practice within the Trust, to ultimately help improve the quality of patient care across the region."

 “3D printing is revolutionizing how we deliver patient care.
 Axial3D has created a cost-effective and easy method for hospitals such as Newcastle to provide this technology to their patients, without impacting day to day workloads.
 We warmly welcome Newcastle to the growing number of institutions who have selected axial3D as their medical 3D printing partner across the world.”